BugZooOrg/genprog-tse-2012-bugs/wuftpd/README.md

 Notes
 ------

-0. These instructions are incomplete, and this benchmark does not include a est-wuftpd.sh.
-This will happen at some point.
-You may still succeed, but MMV.
 1. Requires a 32-bit architecture and the ability to open ports.
 2. We operate on the combined source code, in ftpd_comb.c.
 Combine wuftpd into single C file (ftpd_comb.c), as explained in the top-level README.
 The